aianta/Informly/README.md

 This should complete Informly installation, head over to http://www.reddit.com and find an interesting thread.

+**If Informly doesn't kick in right away, once you're on a thread with a comment box available, refresh the page and try entering some content again.**

 >NOTE: Informly works best in reddit's Markdown comment editor.
 If using the default/'fancy' editor we reccomend only typing on the first line/not hitting enter to introduce paragraph breaks.

 # Implementation details